Child development: Sequential skills and milestones

-By three years the child begins to use complex sentences, including relative clauses, although still perfecting various linguistic systems.
+By age three the child begins to use complex sentences, including relative clauses, although they are still perfecting various linguistic systems.
 By five years of age the child's use of language is very similar to that of an adult.
-From the age of about three children can indicate fantasy or make-believe linguistics, produce coherent personal stories and fictional narrative with beginnings and endings.
+From the age of about three children can indicate fantasy or make-believe linguistics, produce coherent personal stories and fictional narratives with beginnings and endings.
 It is argued that children devise narrative as a way of understanding their own experience and as a medium for communicating their meaning to others.

 The ability to engage in extended discourse emerges over time from regular conversation with adults and peers.
-For this, the child needs to learn to combine his perspective with that of others and with outside events and learn to use linguistic indicators to show he is doing this.
-They also learn to adjust their language depending on to whom they are speaking.
+For this, a child needs to learn to combine their perspective with that of others and with outside events and learn to use linguistic indicators to show they are doing this.
+They also learn to adjust their language depending on who they are speaking to.
 Typically by the age of about 9 a child can recount other narratives in addition to their own experiences, from the perspectives of the author, the characters in the story and their own views.